Egyptian Museum, Cairo - Things to Do at Egyptian Museum

 Tickets & Pricing

-General admission: 200 EGP for foreigners, 30 EGP for Egyptians.
-Royal Mummy Room: additional 180 EGP.
+General admission around 200 EGP for foreigners, with additional fees for the Royal Mummy Room (400 EGP) and photography permits (50 EGP).
 Student discounts available with valid ID.
-Tickets can be purchased at the entrance.
+Tickets can be purchased at the entrance - no advance booking needed.

 Best Time to Visit